nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-01-14-visualizing-&-comparing-distributions.md

 * [6.
 Heatmap](#heatmap)
 * [7.
 Rugs](#rugs)

-Once you have your data, usually you start by building summaries, checking for outliers, anomalies in the data & vizualizing it from different angles.
+Once you have your data, usually you start by building summaries, checking for outliers, anomalies in the data & visualizing it from different angles.
 Here, we'll look at a few common approaches to visualize distributions (in a highly general sense).